PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 Example: Big companies build a team or new instance which is focusing on the exploration part.
 For example, like the bmw startup garage

 ---

-# Brauchen wir das noch?????
-Exploration refers to learning gained through processes of concerted variation, planned experimentation, and play” Exploitation refers to learning gained via local search, experiential refinement, and selection and reuse of existing routines.
-Exploitative innovations involve improvements in existing components and build on the existing technological trajectory.
-Exploratory innovation involves a shift to a different technological trajectory

----